 This chart contains Flutter frame timing information for your application.
 Each pair of bars in the chart represents a single Flutter frame.
 Selecting a frame from this chart updates the data that is displayed below in the Frame analysis tab or the Timeline events tab.
 (As of DevTools 2.23.1, the Raster stats is a standalone feature without data per frame).

 The flutter frames chart updates when new frames are drawn in your app.
 To pause updates to this chart, click the pause button to the right of the chart.
 This chart can be collapsed to provide more viewing space for data below by clicking the Flutter frames button above the chart.

 The pair of bars representing each Flutter frame are color-coded to highlight the different portions of work that occur when rendering a Flutter frame: work from the UI thread and work from the raster thread (previously known as the GPU thread).

 The UI thread executes Dart code in the Dart VM.
 This includes code from your application as well as the Flutter framework.
 When your app creates and displays a scene, the UI thread creates a layer tree, a lightweight object containing device-agnostic painting commands, and sends the layer tree to the raster thread to be rendered on the device.
 Do not block this thread.

 The raster thread (previously known as the GPU thread) executes graphics code from the Flutter Engine.
 This thread takes the layer tree and displays it by talking to the GPU (graphic processing unit).
-You cannot directly access the raster thread or its data, but if this thread is slow, it’s a result of something you’ve done in the Dart code.
+You can’t directly access the raster thread or its data, but if this thread is slow, it’s a result of something you’ve done in the Dart code.
 Skia, the graphics library, runs on this thread.
-Impeller (currently in preview) will also use this thread.
+Impeller (in the stable channel for iOS) also uses this thread.

 Sometimes a scene results in a layer tree that is easy to construct,